agBeta/jammed-together/cheatsheets/docs/02-more-fundamental-config.md

 > <span style="color: dodgerblue;">**IMPORTANT**</span>
 >  **Mariadb crashes** if too much swapping occurs^.
 So if the mariadb keeps crashing, it means you need to buy more RAM (i.e. swapping cannot help you).
 (^): both 'Nginx Perfect Server' and 'Mariadb Administration' course warned this.
 The later course did not even create any swap file or swap partition.
+Also [mariadb docs](https://mariadb.com/docs/server/server-management/install-and-upgrade-mariadb/configuring-mariadb/mariadb-performance-advanced-configurations/configuring-swappiness) says the same.

 > For **Valkey**, swap **must be enabled** and that your swap file size is equal to amount of memory on your system. (based on [valkey admin](https://valkey.io/topics/admin/))